acheong08/ChatGPT/docs/README.md

 1. Save this as `$HOME/.config/revChatGPT/config.json`
 2. If you are using Windows, you will need to create an environment variable named `HOME` and set it to your home profile for the script to be able to locate the config.json file.

 Plugin IDs can be found [here](./plugins.json).
-Remember to set model to `gpt-4-plugins` if plugins are enabled
+Remember to set model to `gpt-4-plugins` if plugins are enabled.
+Plugins may or may not work if you haven't installed them from the web interface.
+You can call `chatbot.install_plugin(plugin_id=plugin_id)` to install any one of them from code.
+Call `chatbot.get_plugins()` to get a list of all plugins available.

 ## Usage